-When I unwrapped my bar, there were some areas that seemed discolored.
+When I unwrapped my bar, there were some areas that seemed slightly discolored or speckled.
 Does this mean it has gone bad?

 Not at all.
 It is common for chocolate exposed to warmer temperatures to "bloom".
 This is the cocoa butter coming to the surface, and in the case of our bar, it is bringing cocoa powder along with it; hence the light brown coloration.
 Blooming will have no impact on the quality of the drinking chocolate.

 Can I make just one serving of the drinking chocolate?

 Our recommendation is to make the whole bar, and re-heat what you do not use.
 Once made, it will keep for days in the fridge, and re-heats easily on the stovetop, or in the microwave.

 Do I have to use whole milk, or can the chocolate be added to milk substitutes, or water?

 Our preference is to use whole milk, and it works well with 2%, skim, and non-fat milk.
 Soy and rice milk also work, although we think the flavor using rice milk is not quite as good.
 Unsweetened Almond Milk is also a good substitute.
 We do not recommend using just water.

 Will it work to make the drinking chocolate in the microwave?